 Boiler feed typically consists of alternating water softeners to allow a continuous feed of soft water.
 Because of the efficiency of boilers, capacity and not flow rate is the main issue in designing the water softener system.
 The higher the operating pressure of the boiler, the more stringent the water quality requirements will be.

-Cooling towers are another common application for water softeners.
+Cooling towers are another common application for industrial water softeners.
 Cooling towers can operate much more efficiently with softened water.
 This can help to realize a drastic reduction in maintenance, chemical feed quantity, and the volume of water required for operation.

 Things to consider when designing a water softener for a cooling tower are:

 - Current number of cycles before blow down